paucablop/chemotools/get-started/training_classification_model.md

 Plotting and visualizing the spectra is key to understand the data.
 In this case, we will plot and color the spectra according to their origin:

-<iframe src="figures/coffee_data.html" width="100%" style="border: none;"></iframe>
+<iframe src="figures/coffee_data.html" width="800px" height="500px" style="border: none;"></iframe>

-Just by plotting the data we can easily differentiate the Spanish coffee from the other two.
+Just by plotting the data we can easily distinguish the Spanish coffee from the other two.